 Entrants to the field typically require a Bachelor’s Degree in biomedical engineering or a related engineering discipline.
 Those who specialize in the rapidly developing areas of cellular, molecular, tissue, or orthopedic engineering; or in biomechanics may enhance their job prospects.
 Candidates wishing to lead a research team must have a graduate degree.
 Those seeking a tenure-track university faculty position require a Doctorate Degree.
 Continuing education is imperative for biomedical engineers, as technology advances in the field occur often and sustain strong competition for jobs.

 Supply of Biomedical Engineers

-The Biomedical Engineer industry is concentrated in California, Massachusetts, and Minnesota.
+The Biomedical Engineer industry is not particularly concentrated in any state.

 Would you make a good biomedical engineer?
 Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!